Skip to main content

 Global Context

-Global context gets included in the AI agent’s prompt for all tests in your project.
-Use this to specify project-specific behaviors, requirements, or guidelines that help the agent perform better.
+Global context is included in the AI agent’s prompt for all test executions in your project.
+Use this to specify project-specific behaviors, requirements, or guidelines that should always apply.
+What to Include:

 • Service Description: “The service is a route planning service for American railways”